Skip to main content

 Insights

-Insights is Torq's analytics dashboard, which contains information on time saved through Torq and workflow stats.
+Insights is Torq's analytics dashboard, which contains information on time saved through Torq and Workflow stats.

 Integration